devops-online/sample.batch.sleepybatchlet/README.md

 #SleepyBatchlet sample for batch-1.0 on Liberty (Bluemix)

-SleepyBatchlet is a simple sample batchlet for use with feature batch-1.0 on WebSphere Liberty Profile. batch-1.0 is Liberty's implementation of the Batch Programming Model in Java EE 7, as specified by JSR 352.
+SleepyBatchlet is a simple sample batchlet for use with feature batch-1.0 on WebSphere Liberty Profile. batch-1.0 is Liberty's implementation of the Batch Programming Model in Java EE 7, as specified by JSR-352.

 The batchlet itself is rather uninteresting.
 All it does is sleep in 1 second increments for a default time of 15 seconds.
 The sleep time is configurable via batch property *sleep.time.seconds*.
 The batchlet